AbilityOne OIG Intern Program

 U.S. AbilityOne Commission

-The AbilityOne Program is one of the largest sources of employment in the United States for people who are blind or have significant disabilities.
-Through the Program, approximately 40,000 Americans who are blind or have significant disabilities are employed in jobs that furnish nearly $4 billion in products and services to the Federal Government annually.
+The AbilityOne Program is the largest source of employment in the United States for people who are blind or have significant disabilities.
+Through the AbilityOne Program, over 36,000 Americans who are blind and have significant disabilities are employed in the service, manufacturing, and delivery of approximately $3.9 billion in federal contracts for products and services to the Federal Government.

 The Commission is composed of 15 members appointed by the President.
-The Commission has designated National Industries for the Blind (NIB) and SourceAmerica as central nonprofit agencies (CNAs) that help administer the AbilityOne Program, which includes approximately 450 nonprofit agencies (NPAs) providing employment to individuals who are blind or significantly disabled in all 50 states, Puerto Rico and Guam.
+The Commission has designated National Industries for the Blind (NIB) and SourceAmerica as central nonprofit agencies (CNAs) to represent and assist the approximately 450 community-based qualified nonprofit agencies (NPAs) operating in all 50 states, the District of Columbia, Puerto Rico, and Guam, that provide employment to Americans who are blind or significantly disabled.

 The Office of Inspector General